gems-iberia/st-power-market-challenge/README.md

 #### Format
 Coding and presentation can be done in a Jupiter Notebook which should be uploaded in a new branch to this repository.
-Alternatively README.md could be used to build a report if you prefer to code in regular .py files.

 #### Proposed metrics
 1. Give an overview of the top 10 agents in terms of traded volumes